 Conventionally, Central American countries had a poor level of connectivity internally (within countries and through the region) and with the global economy.
 The expansion of the Panama Canal and growing trade in Latin America has incited the consideration of several dry canal projects linking the Pacific Ocean to the Caribbean Sea (Atlantic).
 Such projects usually involve the setting of a high capacity rail connection between two ports, or at least of a highway corridor, and economic development (logistics) zones favoring the exploitation of national comparative advantages.

-Dry canals can be built quickly (in less than 5 years), as opposed to the construction of a transoceanic canal that can take 10 to 15 years.
-Every Central American country with access to both the Caribbean and the Pacific has set dry canals projects in various phase of planning or development, including Colombia and Mexico:
+Dry canals can be built quickly (in less than 5 years), instead of constructing a transoceanic canal that can take 10 to 15 years.
+Every Central American country with access to both the Caribbean and the Pacific has set dry canals projects in various phases of planning or development, including Colombia and Mexico:

 - Isthmus of Tehuantepec.
 It represents the shortest distance between the Gulf of Mexico and the Pacific Ocean, with a width of about 200 km.
 This route served as a dry canal from 1907, but the option was abandoned shortly after the opening of the Panama Canal.
 However, the rail route between the ports of Coatzacoalcos (Gulf of Mexico) and Salina Cruz (Pacific) is still operational (operated by Ferrosur), and the dry canal option could be reopened as a logistics corridor.

 - Guatemala.
 A 372 kilometers double-track rail project, including a highway, linking two greenfield ports on the Atlantic and Caribbean coasts.
 These ports are expected to be able to accommodate ships above 8,000 TEUs.
 The holding company, Corredor Interoceanico de Guatemala, is responsible for the project, with most of the infrastructure set on a Build, Operate, Transfer (BOT) scheme.

 - Honduras.
 A dry canal project to connect Amapala island in the Pacific with Puerto Castilla, a container port on the Caribbean, 280 km apart.
 There is also a proposed sub-branch of the corridor in El Salvador, connecting the port of La Union.